-In the case of using either one of the options, the LDAP password you enter on the initial configuration UI dialog will be stored in an encrypted form in a Java keystore instead of the ldap.properties file.
+In the case of using either one of the options, the LDAP password you enter on the initial configuration UI dialog will be stored in an encrypted form in a Java keystore instead of the local database.

-You can also encrypt the password before saving it on ldap.properties.
-See the Variable Replacers section for more information.
+You can also encrypt the password, and provide it in an encrypted form, when configuring LDAP security provider.
+See the Variable Replacers section for more information